Kedreamix/Linly-Talker/README_en.md

 - [x] Utilized Microsoft `TTS` with advanced options, allowing customization of voice and tone parameters to enhance audio diversity.
 - [x] `Added subtitles` to video generation for improved visualization.
 - [x] GPT `Multi-turn Dialogue System` (Enhance the interactivity and realism of digital entities, bolstering their intelligence)
+- [x] Optimized the Gradio interface by incorporating additional models such as Wav2Lip, FunASR, and others.
 - [ ] `Voice Cloning` Technology (Synthesize one's own voice using voice cloning to enhance the realism and interactive experience of digital entities)
 - [ ] Integrate the `Langchain` framework and establish a local knowledge base.
 - [ ] `Real-time` Speech Recognition (Enable conversation and communication between humans and digital entities using voice)